FAQs

 If I am rejected from the MD/PhD Program, will I still be considered for the MD program?

 Yes.
-If you are rejected by the MD/PhD Admissions Committee, your application will be forwarded to the College of Medicine Admissions Committee for consideration.
+If you are rejected by the MD/PhD Admissions Committee, you can select to have your application forwarded to the MD-Only or PhD-Only for consideration.

 Can I apply to both the MD and the MD/PhD program?